This article on stress ruining your relationship was originally published in 2013.

 The last month has been an absolute whirlwind!
 Between exciting work projects, the holidays, and travelling, I feel totally drained.
 My creative energy, gone.
 Rather, folded into boxes and bags, left on buses and trains, and tucked away in hotel rooms and friends’ apartments.
-My communication skills were pretty dismal.
-And I spent most of my time feeling totally ungrounded…which of course led to me being cranky and irritable and short. <–no pun intended
+My communication skills were dismal at best, nonexistent at worst.
+And I spent most of my time feeling totally ungrounded and cranky AF.

 The question is what the heck can you do?